kezyandrew/Hash-table/README.md

  These hash values represent the string values that we want to insert into the table.

- We define a function to insert
+ We define a function to insert data into the table as seen in the notebook.

+ Our table now maps keys to indixes in the table but what if a new we enter a value that has the same hash value and the index is already occupied in the table, we see that that value is replaced by the new value.

+ This problem is called collision and it can be solved by chaining

+ Chaining